 Kingdom Animalia, Phylum Gnathifera

 Gnathifera occur in water, sediments, and as parasites of other animals.
 Free-living kinds have characteristic jaws in the throat, and most are less than 1 mm long, using cilia to move or collect food.
 Rotifers are by far the most common of these, including all but a few kinds from marine sands.

 The cilia in rotifers form a corona or crown around the mouth, which ranges from a simple field to complex lobes and bristles.
 In most the body has a posterior foot, which usually has two or more toes and adhesive glands, used to form temporary or permanent attachments.
 Some also have sensory antennae and simple eyes.

 Reproduction takes place by laying eggs or sometimes live birth.
 Most individuals are female and parthenogenetic, i.e. have offspring without mating.
 Normally males are smaller and reduced, and only occur under certain conditions, so are rarely encountered.

 Bdelloids are exclusively female with paired ovaries.
 They are worm-like and contractile, and variously move by swimming or by alternately stepping with their head and foot.
 Most have a retractable corona divided into two parts, which look like spinning wheels when active, and two spurs just above the toes.

 Latin rota, wheel

-Rotaria mostly have two eyes on a forward projection, called the rostrum, and a dorsal antenna with none.
-They are usually long, some extremely so, with prominent spurs.
+Rotaria mostly have two eyes on a forward projection, the rostrum, ahead of a dorsal antenna.
+They are typically long, some kinds extremely so, often with prominent spurs.